Azure/azure-arc-validation/testsuite/catalog.md

 - `test_check_pv_existence`: This test will watch the persistent volumes status and volume is bound to a claim.

 - `test_ds_cleanup`: This test will cleanup all the data service resources under the given namespace.

+- `test_create_postgressql`: This test will look for the presence of PostgreSQL server and its status.

+- `test_scale_out_postgressql`: This test will look for PostgreSQL Hyperscale server was scaled out.

+## Arc for Data services Conformance Tests (Directly Connected Mode)

+This test plugin will determine if the Kubernetes cluster is conformant with Arc Data Services (Directly Connected Mode).

+Following tests are a part of this test suite:

+- `test_check_namespace_existence`: This test will be responsible for monitoring the given namespace created or not.
+It will fail if the given namespace already found.

+- `test_data_controller_ready`: This test will look for the presence of data controller and its status.

+- `test_check_connected_cluster_arm`: This test will look for the connectivity status of created connected cluster from azure portal.

+- `test_check_azure_arc_namespace_existence`: This test will look for the presence of azure-arc namespace.

+- `test_check_datacontroller_arm`: This test will look for the provisioning state of created datacontroller from azure portal.

+- `test_check_kubernetes_extension_arm`: This test will look for the install state of created connected cluster extension from azure portal.

+- `test_check_customlocation_arm`: This test will look for the provisioning state of created custom location from azure portal.

+- `test_check_pod_existence`: This test will watch the pods created under the given namespace and its status(RUNNING).

+- `test_check_pv_existence`: This test will watch the persistent volumes status and volume is bound to a claim.

+- `test_create_sql_mi`: This test will look for the presence of SQL managed instance and its status.

+- `test_ds_direct_cleanup`: This test will cleanup all the data service resources from azure portal and also under the given namespace.

+## Data services Cleanup

+By deleting the repective namespace we can clean up the Data services.

+kubectl delete namespace